-What I realized is the thing that makes all of these places special to me is that I have made some really good memories at all of these places.
-It would be too easy to pick a place I have never been that was very photogenic and looks like a slice of heaven – I am limiting myself to consider places I actually been.
-Thanks to time spent studying architecture in Europe during college, and a job that my wife had where we collected frequent flyer miles by the truckload, I have been to many, many places in my life.
-The place that I decided I have made some of my best memories and where I picked up the best souvenir a person could hope for was in Ireland – the greatest place nobody has ever been.
+What I realized is that the thing that makes all of these places special to me, is that I have made some really good memories at all of these places.
+It would be too easy to pick a place I have never been, a photogenic place that looks like a slice of heaven.
+No, I am going to limit myself to only the places I have actually been.
+Thanks to time spent studying architecture in Europe during college, a job that my wife had where we collected frequent flyer miles by the truckload, I have been to many, many places in my life.
+The place that I decided where I have made some of my best memories (and where I picked up the best souvenir a person could hope for) was in Ireland – the greatest place nobody has ever been.

 Ireland is separated from Great Britain by the Irish Sea.
 The island is broken into two main portions, the Republic of Ireland takes up 85% of the island with a total population of approximately 3.5 million.
 Northern Ireland, part of the United Kingdom, has a population of 1.5 million people (6.5 million per 2013).
 The entire island of Ireland covers an area of 32,500 square miles and is situated in the Atlantic Ocean to the Northwest of mainland Europe.

 My wife lived in Ireland for a little over a year when she was in 6th grade and back in 2003, when we were trying to determine where we were going to vacation, she suggested going to Ireland.
 I didn’t know anything about Ireland but I’m pretty much down for whatever.
 Since she had spent some of her life living here, I thought it would be fun to go check it out – and it turned out to be one of the greatest decisions in my life.
 Our trip focused on the southern portion of the Republic of Ireland – we flew into Dublin and spent our time zig-zagging our way west to where the Cliffs of Moher are located, and eventually flying out of the city of Shannon.